The Japanese walking method: what it is, why it works, and how to start

 The research is real.
 Unlike many fitness trends that are pure hype, interval walking training has nearly two decades of published studies behind it.
 When major outlets like CNN, Time, and Today.com covered it, the credibility was already there.

 Walking culture is booming.
-Searches for “local walking groups” are up 300% year over year.
+Searches for “local walking groups” are up 300% year over year, and people are actively trying to find or start a walking club near them.
 The Japanese walking method fits perfectly into a broader cultural shift toward walking as the primary form of exercise.
+Its gentler counterpart, tai chi walking, is trending alongside it for people who want mindfulness over cardio.

 The missing piece: making Japanese walking social